Urban-Meteorology-Reading/UMEP-Docs/docs/source/index.rst

-The Urban Multi-scale Environmental Predictor (**UMEP**) is a climate service tool, designed for researchers and service providers (e.g. architects, climatologists, energy, health and urban planners).
+The Urban Multi-scale Environmental Predictor (**UMEP**) is a climate service tool, designed for researchers and service providers (e.g. architects, climatologists, energy, health and urban planners) presented as a plugin for `QGIS <http://qgis.org>`__.
 This tool can be used for a variety of applications related to outdoor thermal comfort, urban energy consumption, climate change mitigation etc. **UMEP** consists of a coupled modelling system which combines